YifeiNatalieChen/Movie_Recommendation_System/README.md

-# Movie_Recommendation_System

-# IEOR Final Project: Hybrid Recommendation System on MovieLens Dataset
+# Hybrid Recommendation System on MovieLens Dataset

 There are mainly two files in this repository: